If I Were Your Woman (song)

 "If I Were Your Woman" is a song recorded by American family group Gladys Knight & the Pips.
-It was written by Pam Sawyer, Clay McMurray, and Gloria Jones, produced by McMurray and arranged by David Van De Pitte.
+It was written by Pam Sawyer, Clay McMurray, and Gloria Jones, produced by McMurray and arranged by Paul Riser.
 Released in late 1970 from the album of the same title, it spent one week at number 1 on the Best Selling Soul Singles chart in January 1971.
 It was also successful on the Billboard Hot 100 singles chart, peaking at number 9.